Back to Blog

 1. Mitzu

-Type: Leading warehouse-native product + marketing analytics for mobile apps
+Type: Leading semantic-layer grounded product + marketing analytics for mobile apps

 Best for: Teams with data stacks using Snowflake, BigQuery, Clikchouse, Databricks or Redshift